-The ICS forms a key element of DAS LEI's overall governance system.
+ICS forms a key element of DAS LEI's overall governance system.
 The design of the internal control environment is based on a strong corporate culture with the Board and senior management setting the "tone at the top".

 The ICS covers all levels of the group as well as outsourced areas and processes where appropriate.
-ICS is used primarily to ensure that business operations run efficiently and effectively and internal policies as well as legal and regulatory requirements are also adhered to.
+ICS is used primarily to ensure that to the controls over our critical processes are designed appropriately and operating effectively.
 ICS systematically links key controls and steering measures with the significant operational risks within business processes.
-In this context, significant risks are defined as those, which alone, or cumulatively, could jeopardise a particular process or pose a threat to a business target (based on a self-assessment of the responsible process owner).
+In this context, significant risks are defined as those, which alone, or cumulatively, could jeopardise a critical process (based on a self-assessment of the responsible process owner).
 A key control is seen as a control that is implemented to mitigate this risk.

-Key controls and steering measures are identified, analysed and assessed in respect to the effectiveness of business processes, the reliability of financial reporting and compliance with laws, regulatory and internal rules and procedures.
+Key controls and steering measures are identified, analysed and assessed in respect to the effectiveness of critical processes, the reliability of financial reporting and compliance with laws, regulatory and internal rules, and procedures.
 To facilitate this, controls are implemented on a company, process and IT level.
 Criteria have been defined to determine whether a process contains significant operational risks and individual materiality thresholds have been defined.

-ICS comprises a process for the assessment, analysis and steering of the identified operational risks and corresponding controls.
-Net risks (net after control/mitigation) are compared with a predefined limit system (heat maps) and significant risks are managed as necessary through (further) reduction, transfer and/or intensive monitoring.
-Results are reported up to the board on a quarterly basis.
+The ICS comprises a process for the assessment, analysis and steering of the identified operational risks and corresponding controls.
+Net risks (net after control/mitigation) are compared with a predefined limit system (heat maps) and significant risks are managed as necessary through further reduction, transfer and/or intensive monitoring.
+The ICS's operational risk self-assessments are carried out regularly with the Risk Management function oversight.
+The Risk Management function provides appropriate challenge and feedback where required.
+Results are reported up to the Board on an annual basis.